Executive Committee

 After joining the hospitality industry, Prather became active in the Florida Restaurant & Lodging Association (FRLA) and the American Hotel & Lodging Association (AHLA).
 His engagement included meetings and advocacy efforts across the state and in Washington, D.C. for lobbying days, where he pushed for changes to address the many challenges faced in the hotel and restaurant industry.
 Later, he served two terms as President of FRLA’s Pinellas County Chapter.
 In addition to working with elected leaders, he also focuses on the education of culinary and hospitality students.
 He is an avid supporter of Travelpalooza and the Ryan Wells Foundation gala, local fundraisers for student culinary scholarships.
 Prather was also asked to be an Introduction to Hospitality guest lecturer at St. Petersburg College.

-Appointed by the Pinellas County Board of County Commissioners in 2018, he currently serves on the Pinellas County Tourist Development Council, an advisory board that makes recommendations on how to allocate the funds collected from the county’s bed tax, which exceeded $95,000,000 in 2022.
+Appointed by the Pinellas County Board of County Commissioners in 2018, he currently serves on the Pinellas County Tourist Development Council, an advisory board that makes recommendations on how to allocate the funds collected from the county’s bed tax, which surpassed $95,000,000 in 2024.
 In addition to the FRLA and TDC boards, Prather is also a board member of the St. Petersburg Downtown Partnership and Suncoast Centers.

 PREV